Supermagnum/heatsink/readme.txt

 Given that the density of water is approximately 1000 kg/m³, the mass of 3 liters of water is 3 kg.

-m_ice = (3 kg * 4186 J/kg°C * 22°C) / 334000 J/kg ≈ 0.189 kg
+m_ice = (3 kg * 4186 J/kg°C * 22°C) / 334000 J/kg ≈ 0,827 kg

-So, approximately 0.189 kilograms (189 grams) of ice per hour would be needed to keep 3 liters of water at 18 degrees Celsius when the ambient air temperature is 40 degrees Celsius.
+So, approximately 0,827 kilograms ( 827 grams) of ice per hour would be needed to keep 3 liters of water at 18 degrees Celsius when the ambient air temperature is 40 degrees Celsius.
-But, one needs to include that a human body generates maximum 100W of heat, so the mass of ice needed per hour is= 1.8 kg
+But, one needs to include that a human body generates maximum 100W of heat, so the mass of ice needed per hour is ≈ 2 kg

-Calculate maximum and minimum flow rates for the coolant pump:
-To calculate the required flow rate of water coolant, we can use the formula for heat transfer:

-Q = (m_dot * Cp * ΔT) / t

-Where:
-Q = Heat transfer rate (Energy removed from the coolant) m_dot = Mass flow rate of the coolant
-Cp = Specific heat capacity of water
-ΔT = Temperature difference (initial - final) t = Time

-First, let's calculate the temperature difference:
-ΔT = 40°C - 15°C = 25°C

-The specific heat capacity of water (Cp) is approximately 4.18 J/(g·°C).

-Now, let's calculate the mass flow rate (m_dot) using the energy removed from the coolant (277320 J) and the temperature difference: m_dot = (Q * t) / (Cp * ΔT) m_dot = (277320 J * 150 s) / (4.18 J/g·°C * 25°C)

-Given that the mass of 3 liters of water is approximately 3000 grams (since 1 liter of water weighs about 1000 grams), we can calculate the required flow rate in liters per minute:
-Flow rate = m_dot / density_water

-Since the density of water is about 1000 g/L, the flow rate would be:
-Flow rate = m_dot / 1000

-Please substitute the values into the calculations to find the required flow rate of the water coolant in liters per minute.

 Keep in mind that these calculations assumes ideal heat transfer and doesn't consider other factors that might affect the cooling process, loss to the environment, heat exhanger loss and so on..
 They also assumes that I haven't made any bloopers.